darrylyeo/nectar-lang/pkg/README.md

 The REPL can also create and exit scopes dynamically.
 Type `scope_name {` to enter a new scope.
 Type `}` to exit the scope.

-# The Future of Nectar
+## The Future of Nectar

-Since a hypergraph is an all-encompassing data structure, Nectar will be able to output query results to CSV, JSON, YAML, SQL, GraphQL schemas, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, graph visualizations and much more in the future!
+Nectar strives to liberate your data from any one format or arbitrary structural limitation.
+With a hypergraph as its underlying, all-encompassing data structure, Nectar will be able to import from or output query results to CSV, JSON, YAML, SQL, GraphQL schemas, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, graph visualizations and much more in the future!

 Features to add:
 * Pronouns like "it", "this", "they" to reference subject of previous statements